-The Company currently pays taxes at the federal level as a "C Corporation".
-Previously, for federal income tax purposes, 60 Degrees Pharmaceuticals, LLC filed as a partnership whereby all liability and benefit was attached to the Members' returns through December 31, 2021.
-The District of Columbia, however, taxed the entity separately as an unincorporated business on a D-30 franchise tax return when income was over \$12,000 annually.
-Additionally, there was a minimum tax of \$250 for revenues at and below \$1,000,000 and \$1,000 for those revenues above.
+Federally, the Company is considered a disregarded entity for taxation purposes and thus all liability and benefit is attached to the Members' returns.
+The District of Columbia taxes the entity separately on a D-30 franchise tax return when income is over \$12,000.
+Additionally, there is a minimum tax of \$250 for incomes at and below \$1,000,0000 and \$1,000 for those incomes above.